3D printing software has improved tremendously over the near couple of years.

 18. 3D Slash

-3D Slash is for those who are non-technical and is just about to begin understanding what is 3D modeling.
+3D Slash is for those who are non-technical and are just about to begin understanding what is 3D modeling.
 The tool takes a straightforward approach and is fun to use.

-It provides advanced features and a simple user interface makes it easier to print 3D models.
+It provides advanced features and a simple user interface that makes it easier to print 3D models.